cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Changed
 - printTable function replaced with bash printf due to compatibility issues
 - Improved workflow in pool registration/modification for relays and multi-owner.
+- Standardized names for wallet and pool files/folders moved to env file from cntools.config

 ##### Fixed
 - Error output for prerequisite checks